nidhhoggr/burningDude/README.md

 ##BurningDude

- Taken from C gaming tutroial from youtube channel VertoStudio3D.
+ Taken from C gaming tutorial from youtube channel VertoStudio3D.
  Project has been restructured for easier builds.

 ###Step 1